Ethics in Journalism

 Journalists are telling people to “skip this game” or “run away from that game.”
 I have no idea where this game from but this idealism really needs to go away and go away fast.

-I’ve been gaming since age 9 (that’s 26 years) and I’ve never seen the journalism side of gaming in such dissaray.
+I’ve been gaming since age 9 (that’s 33 years at the time of this writing) and I’ve never seen the journalism side of gaming in such disarray.
 When I was a child I used to read a ton of Nintendo Power, Electronic Gaming Monthly and Gamepro.
 I would get so excited when a title that I was looking forward to would get coverage in these publications so that I could read over every single little detail of the game I was dying for.
-My love for gaming information went on like that, even moreso once I was able to access the internet.
+My love for gaming information went on like that, even more-so once I was able to access the internet.
 Suddenly every single morsel of gaming news was at my fingertips.
 It was fantastic, I could interact with other gamers from all over the world and chat about games and the gaming industry.